 Regardless of the many changes, the Icelandic demographics have witnessed over the years, there is none that has really changed the demographic nature like that which happened during the Laki volcanic eruption of 1783 to 1784.
 This volcanic eruption brought about the largest mass exodus the country ever witnessed.
 The volcanic lava, pollution, and subsequent famine eradicated over a quarter of the population and compel another quarter of the population to migrate to North America.

 While this was a significant tragedy to the people of Iceland; subsequent years saw some that left to North America returned home with new families and new Icelanders.

 The 20th Century

-By 1940-1946, a new set of people comprising the British and Americans soldiers also came and added to the demographic picture of Iceland.
-These well-dressed and polite soldiers became a darling amongst the Icelandic women compared to their men whom they perceived as being conservative, unruly, and aggressive.
+By 1940-1946, a new set of people comprising the British and Americans soldiers also came.
+And they added to the demographic picture of Iceland.
+These well-dressed and polite soldiers became a darling amongst the Icelandic women.
+Compared to their men whom they perceived as being conservative, unruly, and aggressive.
 This was even more so when the Americans completely replaced the British soldiers in 1941.